KandhimallaYashwanth/ExpenseTracker/README.md

-# 🚀 ExpenseTracker – DevOps Internship Deployment Project
+# 🚀 ExpenseTracker – DevOps Deployment Project

-This project was completed as part of a **DevOps Internship Task**.
 It demonstrates the full deployment workflow for a **React application** on a **Linux VPS**,
 featuring **CI/CD automation, domain management, HTTPS security, and zero-downtime releases**.